-When you think of Sash Windows the image that springs to mind for most people is that of a creaky, ill-fitting windows that let in draughts and cold, and are typically seen in Victorian houses.
+When you think of Sash Windows the image that springs to mind for most people is that of a creaky, ill-fitting window that let in draughts and cold, and are typically seen in Victorian houses.
 And this would generally be true for older none renovated properties.

-They are particularly useful for period/conservation properties as they are a great option for rejuvenation whilst being in keeping with look of the building, even if it’s just for the rear of a property when the front must be timber.
-To help you decide if Double Glazed Sash Windows may be a good choice for you home, here are some of the questions most frequently asked about Double Glazed Sash Windows:
+They are particularly useful for period/conservation properties as they are a great option for rejuvenation whilst being in keeping with the look of the building, even if it’s just for the rear of a property when the front must be timber.
+In order to help you determine whether Sliding Sash Windows are a good choice for your home, we present you with some of the most asked questions about them!

 What is double glazing and how does it work?